 The Peak Trail

-The trail immediately starts climbing an open hillside.
+Across the street from the parking garage, the trail immediately starts climbing an open hillside.
 From below come the sounds of team workouts on the college's playing fields.
-This part of the hike gets very hot in the afternoon; on the way back, trudging down the hot, dry trail, I always imagine how good it would feel to take a dip in the nearby Ohlone College swimming pool, clearly visible below the trail, but sadly it's not open to the public.
+This part of the hike gets very hot in the afternoon; on the way back, trudging down the hot, dry trail, I always imagine how good it would feel to take a dip in the nearby Ohlone College swimming pool, just behind the parking garage, but sadly it's not open to the public.

 Curving around the hillside, the trail enters a ravine and passes under the welcome shade of a few trees.
 The trail then continues to climb through the ravine without the benefit of any shade.

-Passing a dried-up pond, the dirt road becomes a singletrack trail that runs through a longer and very welcome wooded stretch.
+After passing a pond that's dried-up in summer but that sometimes covers the trail in winter, the dirt road becomes a singletrack trail that runs through a longer and very welcome wooded stretch.
 This part of the trail also runs alongside a road, but the trees are such a welcome change that it hardly matters.
 Soon the trail breaks out of the forest cover, though, and becomes a dirt road again, climbing incessantly over a bare, treeless, grassy slope.
-It's common to hear gunshots or other noise from one of the private properties below.
+It's common to hear gunshots or other noise from the properties below.

-Turn left at each trail intersection to circle back alongside the long peak.
+Turn left at each trail intersection to circle back around the long, narrow peak.
 The trail descends, then gently ascends, through sun-baked grasslands with some nice views to the west.

 After reaching the end of the loop, return the way you came.